littlstar/slate/source/includes/_users.md

 }
 ```

-This endpoint will return the publicly available details for the requested user.
+Returns the publicly available details for the requested user.

 ### HTTP Request